 The main role of the Designated Safeguarding Lead (DSL) is to refer cases of suspected abuse or allegations to the local child protection agencies as appropriate and in accordance with local safeguarding partner procedures.
-The DSLs should keep the Head informed about pupil welfare/child protection issues and ensure that there is always cover for their role (including for any out of hours/out of term activities) and that arrangements for cover are communicated clearly to staff.
+The DSLs should keep the Principal informed about pupil welfare/child protection issues and ensure that there is always cover for their role (including for any out of hours/out of term activities) and that arrangements for cover are communicated clearly to staff.
 DSLs must:

-- Have a working knowledge of how their local safeguarding partners operate and have received training on: how to identify child abuse and their local referral protocol, how to support children in need, and how to contribute effectively to a child protection conference; in addition to record keeping and promoting a culture of listening to children (see Keeping Children Safe in Education Annex B) - Receive appropriate training in child protection and inter-agency working as advised by the local safeguarding partners at least every two years, and in addition to formal training, update their knowledge and skills at regular intervals and at least annually, in order to keep up with developments relevant to the role - Undertake Prevent awareness training in order to be able to identify children at risk of radicalisation and provide advice and support to other members of staff on protecting children from the risk of radicalisation - Take lead responsibility for online safety, including the oversight of the school's internet monitoring reports and understanding the filtering and monitoring systems and processes in place - Be responsible for ensuring that all cases of suspected or actual child protection concerns are investigated and managed in accordance with appropriate guidance. - Refer cases of suspected abuse or allegations to local Social Services as appropriate and in accordance with local safeguarding partner procedures. - Ensure that they are aware of the latest national and local guidance and requirements in relation to safeguarding, and keep the Head, staff and volunteers informed as appropriate. - Act as a source of advice and support within the school in relation to safeguarding concerns. - Share information appropriately in order to keep children safe, including with the School Nurse, so that any medical assessment carried out is complete.
-The maintenance of close links between the designated safeguarding lead and the school nurse, allowing the regular sharing and contextualisation of information, is in the best interests of the pupil. - Ensure that all staff and volunteers have the relevant level of regular training in child protection and Prevent awareness, and keep an up to date, itemised record of such training, including induction, refresher updates (e.g. during INSET which covers child protection), updates to Keeping Children Safe in Education, and safer recruitment training. - Ensure staff and volunteers have access to and understand their role in the child protection procedures, particularly part time staff, supply staff, self employed individuals, newly qualified staff, boarding staff, newly appointed staff, before/after school care staff, catering staff, cleaning staff, caretakers, volunteers and gap year students. - Work with Trust Office to ensure that the school's Safeguarding Policy is reviewed and updated annually, and that the latest version is available on the school web site.

-• Work with the Head to ensure that any deficiencies or weaknesses identified in the school's policy or procedures are reported to the Director of Innovation and Learning without delay.
+- Have a working knowledge of how their local safeguarding partners operate, and have received training on how to identify child abuse and their local referral protocol, how to support children in need, and how to contribute effectively to a child protection conference; in addition to record keeping and promoting a culture of listening to children (see Keeping Children Safe in Education Annex C) - Receive appropriate training in child protection and inter-agency working as advised by the local safeguarding partners at least every two years, and in addition to formal training, update their knowledge and stills at regular intervals and at least annually, in order to keep up with developments relevant to the role - Undertake Prevent awareness training in order to be able to identify children at risk of radicalisation and provide advice and support to other members of staff protecting children from the risk of radicalisation - Take lead responsibility for online safety, including the oversight of the academy's internet monitoring reports and understanding the filtering and monitoring systems and processes in place - Be responsible for ensuring that all cases of suspected or actual child protection concerns are investigated and managed in accordance with appropriate guidance. - Refer cases of suspected abuse or allegations to local Social Services as appropriate and in accordance with local safeguarding partner procedures. - Ensure that they are aware of the latest national and local guidance and requirements in relation to safeguarding, and keep the Principal, staff and volunteers informed as appropriate. - Act as a source of advice and support within the school in relation to safeguarding concerns. - Ensure that all staff and volunteers have the relevant level of regular training in child protection and Prevent awareness, and keep an up to date, itemised record of such training, including induction, refresher updates (e.g. during INSET which covers child protection), updates to Keeping Children Safe in Education, and safer recruitment training. - Ensure staff and volunteers have access to and understand their role in the child protection procedures, particularly part time staff, supply staff, self-employed individuals, newly qualified staff, newly appointed staff, before/after school care staff, catering staff, cleaning staff, caretakers, volunteers and gap year students. - Work with Trust Office to ensure that the school's Safeguarding Policy is reviewed and updated annually, and that the latest version is available on the school web site. - Submit a termly safeguarding report to the School Governing Board (copied to the Compliance and Pastoral Manager at Trust Office) - Work with the Principal to ensure that any deficiencies or weaknesses identified in the school's policy or procedures are reported to the Director of Innovation and Learning without delay.

-A sample role description for the Designated Safeguarding Lead and deputy Designated Safeguarding Lead can be found in Appendix A3.
+A role description for the Designated Safeguarding Lead and deputy Designated Safguarding Lead can be found in appendix A3.